anly501/anly-501-project-brianwimmer-gu/README.md

-# 501-project-template
+# 501-project
-* include general information here for anyone trying to clone your repository and re-create your results
+* This github repository includes data, code, and images for my ANLY 501 project.